Get Help from Bob Vila

 • be the same shade or lighter than the current color; darker colors retain more heat and leave the siding vulnerable to premature warping.

-In other words, choose a latex urethane paint formulated for exterior use, and shy away from dark colors, which may create more maintenance problems.
+In other words, painting vinyl siding requires a latex urethane paint formulated for exterior use.
+You should also shy away from dark colors, which may create more maintenance problems.

 A thorough cleaning is a critical first step toward achieving a professional-quality paint job—not only on vinyl, but on any material, indoors or out.
 Just running the hose over the siding won’t cut it.
 We’ve covered how to clean vinyl siding in the past.
 The goal is to remove all mold, mildew, chalky buildup, and debris from the surface.